 The tour is divided into All the college, Interiors, and Murals.
 Take your time and admire every detail.
 It’s a must-watch.

 Museo de Arte Moderno (Mexico City)

 If you want to look at modern art, this is the place to go.
-The museum hosts a permanent collection of works by renowned artists such as Frida Kahlo, David Alfaro Siqueiros, Jose Clemente Orozco, Diego Rivera, Rufino Tamayo, Leonora Carrington, and Remedios Varo, among others.
-The gardens and lobby are lined up by sculptures from national and international artists.
+The museum hosts a permanent collection of works by renowned artists such as Frida Kahlo, David Alfaro Siqueiros, José Clemente Orozco, Diego Rivera, Rufino Tamayo, Leonora Carrington, and Remedios Varo, among others.
+The gardens and lobby are lined with sculptures from national and international artists.
 And guess what?
 You can watch it all for free!